labthings/labthings-fastapi/docs/source/actions.rst

 Actions are the way `.Thing` objects are instructed to do things.
-In Python terms, any method of a `.Thing` that we want to be able to call over HTTP should be decorated as an Action, using :deco:`.thing_action`.
+In Python terms, any method of a `.Thing` that we want to be able to call over HTTP should be decorated as an Action, using `.thing_action`.

 This page gives an overview of how actions are implemented in LabThings-FastAPI.
 :ref:`wot_cc` includes a section on :ref:`wot_actions` that introduces the general concept.